tanay1997/Advanced-Deep-Learning-project/README.md

 c) Go to: https://colab.research.google.com/drive/1CUof3vAM0kAkQ_uL5KKZBbY8I4UKQMNw

 d) Make changes to 'filename' name variable to provide a path for each video file inside the two folders 'Pain' and 'Nopain'.
+This will employ face crop to your videos.

 e) Download the 3D CNN model with it's pre-trained weights from this github repository.
 Add the 'Pre-trained_model.h5' file to your google drive.